Battle of Siffin: Iraqis' reaction

 The Syrians' call to arbitration on the basis of the Quran has thus been interpreted as an offer to surrender.
 Even so, Ali's army stopped fighting, perhaps because devout Muslims in his camp had been fighting to enforce the rule of the Quran all along, or simply because both armies were exhausted and a truce must have appealed to them, or because some in his camp saw the ceasefire as an opportunity to regain their influence over Ali.
 While this majority wanted the fighting to stop, there was also probably a minority that was certain of victory and wanted the fight to continue, and yet another minority that followed Ali unconditionally.
 For his part, Ali is said to have exhorted his men to continue fighting, telling them to no avail that raising the Quran was for deception.
 The account of Ibn Muzahim too reflects this attitude of Ali.
 Despite his pleas, the majority of the qurra and those reluctant for war insisted on accepting the call to arbitration.
 In the former group, Mis'ar ibn Fadaki and Zayd ibn Hisn al-Ta'i, who both later became Kharijite leaders, threatened to kill Ali if he did not answer the Syrians' call.
 The latter group included the ridda tribesmen of Kufa and all newcomers to the city from their clans.
 These formed the largest bloc in Ali's army.
 They followed al-Ash'ath ibn Qays, who told Ali that his clan would not fight for him if he refused the Syrians' call, as reported in Waq'at Siffin and Moruj.
 Ali might have thus faced a mutiny, and was forced to recall al-Ashtar, who is said to have advanced far towards the Syrian camp, reportedly separated from victory by "a horse's gallop."
-He initially refused to stop fighting, perhaps sensing imminent victory.
+He initially refused to stop fighting, perhaps sensing to be on the verge of victory.
 Contrary to all these reports, an account by al-Kufi suggests that Ali welcomed the call to arbitration, even comparing it to the Treaty of Hudaybiyya (628) by Muhammad.
 This account is also what John Kelsay and Reza Aslan prefer, with the latter saying that most of his men pleaded with Ali to ignore the call to arbitration but he accepted it and cited the Quranic verse 2:193, "if [the enemy] desists, then you must also cease hostilities."
-Notwithstanding these two, modern authors tend to view Ali as opposed to the arbitration, including Madelung, McHugo, Donner, Poonawala, and Ayoub.
+Fred Donner writes that Ali only reluctantly accepted arbitration.
+Notwithstanding these two, modern authors tend to view Ali as opposed to the arbitration, including Madelung, McHugo, Poonawala, and Ayoub.